Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 3: Increase Price Compliance with Service Advisor Training

-Because you are selling a service, you have only your Technician’s available time to sell.
+Because you are selling a service, you have only your technician’s available time to sell.
 If you have 500 hours available, you can only sell 500 hours.
 Therefore, the amount of discounts you give to customers can make a huge difference in your profitability.

-Why do Fixed Ops Departments Discount?
+Why Do Fixed Ops Departments Discount?

-Before getting into how to monitor your established pricing, lets first review why we discount.
+Before getting into how to monitor your established pricing, let’s first review why we discount.
 We must begin by determining the true root causes of discounts.
-If the cause is bad estimates possibly due to firm quotes provided to customers on repair work you may want to review your quotation policy.
+If the cause is bad estimates, possibly due to firm quotes provided to customers on repair work, you may want to review your quotation policy.
 If the root cause is the temptation to discount to sell the service, consider these pitfalls:

-1. Negotiations over discounts focuses attention only on price as if that were all that matters.
+1. Negotiations over discounts focuses attention only on price, as if that were all that matters.
 If your only competitive advantage is price, you are in trouble, because price can always be matched.
 Dealerships have a competitive advantage using OEM parts and certified Technicians.

 3. Discounting will affect your profit margins.
 Consider what would happen if all your competitors met your discounted price.
 Do you think your customer is going to accept any less quality?